mmahesh/mmahesh.github.io/_posts/2019-04-10-Convex-Concave-Backtracking-for-Inertial-Bregman-Proximal-Gradient-Algorithms-in-Non-Convex-Optimization.md

 date:   2019-04-10
 categories: [non-convex optimization, Bregman distance, machine learning, computer vision]
 excerpt: "Our new paper titled <a href='/show_pub4/' target='_blank' ><b>Convex-Concave Backtracking for Inertial Bregman Proximal
 Gradient Algorithms in Non-Convex Optimization</b></a> written  in collaboration with Peter Ochs, Thomas Pock and Shoham Sabach is now online at arxiv.
-Please click Read more to read the abstract ."
+Please click below to read the abstract and the algorithm."
 comments: true
 ---
 Our new paper titled [Convex-Concave Backtracking for Inertial Bregman Proximal